 Women should advise their healthcare professional of any herbal medicines they may be on as it may affect medical and surgical management.

-- Red clover (Trifolium pretense) contains isoflavones and has been shown in a trail to help with hot flushes while other natural supplements have shown some benefit through other mechanisms.
+- Red clover (Trifolium pretense) contains isoflavones and has been shown in a trial to help with hot flushes.

 - Evening Primrose Oil

 - Starflower Oil

 Antidepressants such as Gabapentin and Clonidine can help with hot flushes in those that cannot take formal HRT, but these drugs have a poor side effect profile and should not be first line of management.
 Speak to your doctor for further information.

 Why are Bioidentical hormones not recommended by experts?